Yamartim/SineImperium_SourceCode/README.md

  To be more specific, I made **most** of it, the audio portions and the function that determines the logic of the random movement was made by a teammate

-The gane can be found here:
+The game can be played here:
 https://yamartim.itch.io/sine-imperium

 ## Game description: